N1ebieski/ksef-php-client/README.md

 Special thanks to:

 - all the helpful people on the [4programmers.net](https://4programmers.net/Forum/Nietuzinkowe_tematy/355933-krajowy_system_e_faktur) forum
-- to the authors of the repository [grafinet/xades-tools](https://github.com/grafinet/xades-tools) for the document signing tool using Xades
+- to the authors of the repository [grafinet/xades-tools](https://github.com/grafinet/xades-tools) for the Xades document signing tool